Skip to main content

 • Auction closes early if all market makers respond

-• If a qualifying quote wins, you are filled immediately with price improvement
+• If a qualifying quote wins, you are filled immediately at or better than your limit

 Phase 2: Limit Fallback